Driven to write looks back at Jaguar’s ‘much-loved’ X-Type and asks whether it was it simply a Mondeo in drag or something a little more nuanced?

-The X-Type almost bankrupted Jaguar.
-According to a study carried out by Bernstein Research, the (then) Ford-owned car maker lost €4600 on every X-Type sold; a net loss amounting to over €1.7 billion.
-Lets allow that sink in for a moment.
+The X-Type pretty much bankrupted Jaguar.
+According to a study carried out by financial analysts, Bernstein Research, the (then) Ford-owned car maker lost €4600 on every X-Type sold – a net loss amounting to over €1.7 billion.
+Let us allow that to sink in for a moment.
 Given that it was the best-selling Jaguar to date with 362,000 produced over an 8-year lifespan, the reasons for the X-Type’s failure and subsequent pariah status remain a matter of intense debate, even though it was widely viewed as being a well-engineered, broadly credible attempt at a compact Jag.

 But the difficulty one faces when discussing Jaguar of course is the heel of history – the unbearable weight of heritage.
 Jaguars have never been ordinary cars and if the buying public are a reliable arbiter, there remains little appetite for such a vehicle.
 Because viewed from the perspective of utility – fitness for purpose even, the X-Type was entirely ordinary.
 The problem it faced was the perception of an ordinary car with ideas above its station.
 An unpardonable error, and ultimately a damning one, yet one which seems to have been etched into the X-Type’s being right from the outset.

 The X-Type hadn’t initially featured in Jaguar’s plans.
 Ford needed it for one simple reason; having massively overpaid for the marque in 1989, they needed to recoup their investment fast.
 Jaguar turned out to be in far worse shape than they had been led to believe, so a new business plan was hastily cobbled together in the dark days of 1992, central to which were new models – aimed at making Jaguar a viable rival to the German marques, in prestige, quality and crucially, volume.